- Graduate Teaching Assistant Workshop

 - Contact Us

-In addition to all of the above, you have an extra challenge in learning the ropes of the American classroom, and possible, some more English.
+In addition to the Survival Tips for GTAs, you, as an international graduate student have an extra challenge in learning the ropes of the American classroom, and possible, some more English.
 We recommend:

 - Encourage your students to let you know if they have a difficulty understanding you with a special gesture